DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 Without further ado, here is the list of functional requirements:

-## 2.3 Functional requirements
+## 2.3 DID functional requirements

 ### 2.3.2 As a user I want to create a DID-agent contained within a directory on my machine

----

 - **Given** I navigate to an empty directory
 - **When** I run `did init`